 The tremor might start in one limb or side of your body.
 Then it can spread within that limb — for example, from your hand to your arm.
 The other side of your body might eventually shake as well, or the tremor could stay on just the one side.

-A tremor is less disabling than other Parkinson’s symptoms, but it’s highly visible.
-People might stare when they see you shake.
-Also, tremor can get worse as your Parkinson’s disease progresses.
+A tremor may be less disabling than other Parkinson’s symptoms, but it’s highly visible.
+Also, tremor can get worse as your PD progresses.

-Dyskinesia is an uncontrollable movement in a part of your body, such as your arm, leg, or head.
+Dyskinesia is an uncontrollable movement in a part of your body, like your arm, leg, or head.
 It can look like:

 Dyskinesia is caused by long-term use of levodopa — the primary drug used to treat Parkinson’s.
-The higher the dose of levodopa you take, and the longer you’re on it, the more likely you are to experience this side effect.
-The movements may start when your medicine kicks in and dopamine levels rise in your brain.
+The higher the dose of levodopa you take, and the longer you’ve been taking it, the more likely you’re to experience this side effect.

 Here are a few tips to help you figure out whether you have tremor or dyskinesia: